 Eight of the bottom 10 states for movers were northern states, including five in the northeast and three in the Midwest.

-Oregon had the largest year-over-year increase in the U-Haul rating in 2025, climbing to 11th place as a net gainer after ranking 34th as a net loser in 2024.
+Oregon had the largest year-over-year increase in the U-Haul rating in 2025, climbing to 11th place, as a net gainer, after ranking 34th, as a net loser, in 2024.
 Mississippi, Colorado, Nevada, New Mexico, Louisiana, and Montana also climbed the ladder.

 A for-sale sign in front of a home in Austin, Texas, on March 19, 2024.
 (Brandon Bell/Getty Images)

-Ocala, Florida, also retained the title of the city luring the most U-Haul customers, a position it also earned in 2024 and 2022, U-Haul reported.
+Ocala, Florida, also retained the title of the city luring the most U-Haul customers, a position it earned in 2024 and 2022, U-Haul reported.

 “Texas metros litter the latest U-Haul Growth Index, claiming the top three spots (Dallas, Houston, Austin) and six of the top 25 growth metros,” U-Haul stated.

 Some cities reversed their migration trend.
-San Francisco, Denver, and Philadelphia made the top 25 list for incoming new residents in 2025—a reversal from the year prior when the cities recorded higher numbers of people moving out than moving in, according to U-Haul.
+San Francisco, Denver, and Philadelphia made the top 25 list for incoming new residents in 2025—a reversal from the year prior, when the cities recorded higher numbers of people moving out than moving in, according to U-Haul.